 As Day of the Dead/Dia de Los Muertos is upon us, this movie has come up a few times recently.
-In one of our trainings last week I was startled that, in a room full of grief-interested mental health professionals, there we a number of people who had never seen Coco.
-Now, you may be thinking “maybe they don’t have kids”.
+In one of our trainings last week, I was startled that—in a room full of grief-interested mental health professionals—there were a number of people who had never seen Coco.
+Now, you may be thinking “Maybe they don’t have kids.”
 Sure, but I don’t have kids either!
-Coco is just one of those movies that anyone who is grieving, has ever grieved, or will ever grieve should watch.
-Don’t worry, we’re getting to give of the reasons why.
+Coco is just one of those movies that anyone who is grieving, has grieved, or will grieve should watch.
+Don’t worry, we’re going to give you a list of reasons why!

 So what does Pixar get right in this movie?
 Why should you watch it (or re-watch it, or re-re-watch it?) in honor of Dia de Los Muertos?

 1. The Living Can Have An Ongoing Relationship with the Dead